cvknage/cvknage/content/blog/01-raspberry-pi-headless-setup.md

 ### Enable VNC Server

-To gain graphical remote access to the Raspberry Pi, you have to enable the VNC Server with <a href="https://www.raspberrypi.com/documentation/computers/configuration.html#the-raspi-config-tool" target="_blank">`raspi-config`</a>:
+To gain graphical remote access to the Raspberry Pi, you have to enable the VNC Server with <a href="https://www.raspberrypi.com/documentation/computers/configuration.html#the-raspi-config-tool" target="_blank" class="code-doc">`raspi-config`</a>:
 ```bash
 sudo raspi-config
 ```